• Disease Overview

 Treatment

-Early intervention is important in ensuring that children with cri du chat syndrome reach their highest potential.
-Services that may be beneficial may include special remedial education, physical therapy, speech therapy, special services, and other medical, social, and/or vocational services.
-Most children are enrolled in therapy before one year of age.
+Early intervention is important in making sure that children with cri du chat syndrome reach their highest potential.
+Services that may be beneficial include special remedial education, physical therapy, speech therapy, special services and other medical, social and/or vocational services.
+Most children are enrolled in therapies before one year of age.

 Surgery may be performed to treat a variety of symptoms potentially associated with cri du chat syndrome including congenital heart defects, strabismus, scoliosis, clubfoot, cleft palate and cleft lip.

-The survival for children with cri du chat is generally good.
+The survival for children with cri du chat syndrome is generally good.
 Most syndrome related deaths occur within the first year of life.
-Several children have lived to be over 50 years of age.
+Several affected individuals have lived to be over 50 years of age.

 • < Previous section